nstrydom2/neckbeard/README.md

 ### Prerequisites

-Python 3.7+ is required to run this application, other than that there are no prerequisites for the project, as the dependencies are included in the repository.
+Python 3.7+ is required to run this application and the Imagemagick application, other than that there are no other prerequisites for the project, as the dependencies are included in the repository.

 ### Installing